tezzigator/azure-tezos-signer/README.md

 ```

 ## Configure settings in the signer.py script
-Python dict called 'config' at top of signer.py has a number of variables to be set regarding the Cosmos/Keyvault
+Python dict called 'config' at top of signer.py  - set the short hostname of your keyvault here (not full FQDN)

 ## Execution
 ```